Table of content:

 1. What are square numbers and cube numbers?

-Square numbers are resulted by multiplying a number by itself, while cube numbers are the result of multiplying a number by itself three times.
+Square numbers are the result of multiplying a number by itself, while cube numbers are the result of multiplying a number by itself three times.

 2. How can I calculate square values?